 |The root element in every configuration file used by the common language runtime and .NET Framework applications.|

 In the .NET Framework version 3.5 and earlier versions, CAS policy is always in effect.
 In the .NET Framework 4, CAS policy must be enabled.

 CAS policy is version-specific.
 Custom CAS policies that exist in earlier versions of the .NET Framework must be respecified in the .NET Framework 4.

-Applying the <NetFx40_LegacySecurityPolicy> element to a .NET Framework 4 assembly does not affect security-transparent code; the transparency rules still apply.
+<NetFx40_LegacySecurityPolicy> element to a .NET Framework 4 assembly does not affect security-transparent code; the transparency rules still apply.

 If you specify a target .NET Framework version that is earlier than the .NET Framework 4 in the project settings for your Visual Studio project, CAS policy will be enabled, including any custom CAS policies you specified for that version.
 However, you will not be able to use new .NET Framework 4 types and members.
 You can also specify an earlier version of the .NET Framework by using the <supportedRuntime> element in the startup settings schema in your application configuration file.

 Configuration file syntax is case-sensitive.
 You should use the syntax as provided in the Syntax and Example sections.

 This element can be used only in the application configuration file.

 The following example shows how to enable legacy CAS policy for an application.